TempoQuill/Pokeray-RARITY-2021-05-18/docs/music_commands.md

 VARS:
 - Byte 2 = Drum Kit

 NOTE: This command is only one byte if used a second time.
-Keep track of whether or not its on when making music.
+Keep track of whether or not it's on when making music.

 USAGE:
 ```